Bazemnt/baze-web-next/docs/github-pages-deployment.md

 # GitHub Pages Deployment Guide

-This guide explains how to deploy the Flat 18 website to GitHub Pages.
+This guide explains how to deploy the Bazement website to GitHub Pages.

 ## Prerequisites